jlondonobo/jlondonobo/README.md

 <h1 align="center">Hi 👋, I’m Jose  </center></h1>

-I'm a 24-year-old Data Scientist from Medellín, Colombia 🇨🇴.
-I currently work at [Human Living Data](https://www.humanld.io/home).
-For the past 2 years, we have been working hand in hand 🤝🏻 with decision-makers from national and international companies to help them design strategies that make an impact.
-I've led efforts in areas such as customer segmentation, pipeline design, API integrations, and Natural Language Processing (NLP).
+I'm a Data Scientist from Medellín, Colombia 🇨🇴.
+I'm currently at [Human Living Data](https://www.humanld.io/home), where we've been working hand in hand with decision-makers from national and international organizations to help them design strategies that make an impact.

-Currently, you will find me leading advanced analytics projects, or developing tools that make our teams more efficient 🚀.
-Find more details about my work in my [personal site](https://joselondono.co/).
+Currently, you will find me leading advanced analytics projects and developing tools that make the team more efficient 🚀.

 <div align="center">
 <h2>Let's connect</h2>